Wormholes with Ends of the World

-where $z_{12} \equiv |z_1 - z_2|$, etc. These data are also inherited by the BCFT.
-The primary operators and the OPE coefficients inherited from the parent CFT are called the bulk primaries and the bulk-bulk-bulk OPE coefficients, respectively.
+where $z_{12} \equiv z_1 - z_2$, etc. These data are also inherited by the BCFT.
+The primary operators and the OPE coefficients inherited from the parent CFT are called bulk primaries and bulk-bulk-bulk OPE coefficients, respectively.

-However, specifying a BCFT requires additional data due to the existence of boundaries, including boundary primary operators that live only on the boundaries.
+However, specifying a BCFT requires additional data, as there are now boundary primary operators living on the borders themselves.
 Let us use $\phi_I^{(ab)}$ to denote a boundary primary operator labeled by $I$, whose one side is a boundary condition labeled by $a$, and the other side is a boundary condition labeled by $b$.
 In particular, a boundary primary with $b\neq a$ is called a boundary-condition-changing operator.
-In the following, we will use lowercase letters $a,b,c, ...$ to label boundary conditions, lowercase letters $i,j,k,...$ to label the bulk primaries, and capital letters $I,J,K,...$ to label boundary primaries.
+Throughout this paper, we use lowercase letters $a,b,c, ...$ to label boundary conditions, lowercase letters $i,j,k,...$ to label the bulk primaries, and capital letters $I,J,K,...$ to label boundary primaries.